leonhfr/coffee-blockchain-backend/README.md

 ## Prerequisites

-* Either **Ubuntu 18.04** or **MacOS Darwin 10.12** or higher (other operating systems may work but are untested)
+* Either **Ubuntu 18.04** or **MacOS Darwin 10.12** or higher (Other operating systems may work but are untested.
+Windows won't, sorry.)
 * Docker
 * Node.js

 With default settings, the dApp, eosio, redis and MySQL will occupy the ports 3306, 4000, 5555, 6379 and 7777.
-Make sure nothing else is running on these ports or change them in the `.env` file.
+Make sure nothing else is running on these ports or change them when creating the `.env` file.

 ## Quick Start